helidon-io/helidon/docs/se/health.md

 ## Configuration

-Built-in health checks can be configured using the config property keys described in this [table](#built-in-health-checks).
+Built-in health checks can be configured using the config property keys described in this [table][table].

 Further, you can suppress one or more health checks by setting the configuration item `server.features.observe.observers.health.exclude` to a comma-separated list of the health check names you want to exclude.
 The same table lists the name names for the built-in health checks.